 - Pedagogical qualifications and teaching and supervision experience at all levels will be an important factor in the evaluation process and should be well documented in a teaching portfolio.
 The applicant should describe her/his qualifications in view of the Scholarship of Teaching and Learning (SoTL) framework which includes:

 - A researching approach

 - A collegial attitude and practice

-- Fluent oral and written communication skills in English.
-Fluent oral and written communication skills in a Scandinavian language is desirable.
+- The successful applicant must have fluent oral and written communication skills in both in a Scandinavian language and in English.